sachinpanwar/sachinpanwar.github.io/README.md

 [![LinkedIn](./img/in-21.png)](https://www.linkedin.com/in/sachinpanwar)

+## About me

+I am currently working as a support engineer at Microsoft for Azure products.
+I have around 3 years of software development experience including working for Microsoft (via vendor) on some projects.

+I like to learn new technologies that interests me and have a track record of delivering business results expected of me.

-## Technology summary and skills
+## Skills and technology summary

+`Problem solving`, developing proof of concepts and solutions, `Python`, `PowerShell`, `KQL`, ARM templates.

-`Azure cloud` - Azure Monitor, autoscaling, Automation, Arc enabled servers, machine configuration, logic app, ARM templates, logic app.
+`Azure cloud support` - Azure Monitor, autoscaling, Automation, Arc enabled servers, machine configuration, logic app, ARM templates, logic app.

-`Problem solving` - developing proof of concepts and solutions, `Python`, `PowerShell`, `KQL`, customer support.

-Past development experience with `C#`, Python, `.NET`, `Angular`, Material Design, `Entity Framework`, Azure, `Azure DevOps`, `git`, SQL, MS SQL Server, Power BI, Power query, DAX, Design Patterns, `Linux` shell scripting, Docker, IoT, `Arduino programming`, MS BizTalk, MS office add-ins and `Visual studio`.
+`C#`, `Python`, TypeScript, `.NET`, Azure, `DevOps`, `git`, Power BI, `Linux`, `Visual studio`.

 ## Professional Experience

 ### Support Engineer at Microsoft, Hyderabad and Noida, India

-**FTE** - *3.5 Years, July 2020 to Present*
+**FTE** - *3.5 Years, Aug 2020 to Present*

 ### Support Engineer at Microsoft, Bengaluru, India

-**Vendor** - *9 Months, Oct 2019 to July 2020*
+**Vendor** - *9 Months, Nov 2019 to July 2020*

-Delivered best-in class support and technical solutions (including custom `PowerShell` or `Python` scripts) for services and related issues in `Azure` Monitor enterprise team – Activity logs, metrics, `alerts`, action group, `log analytics`, autoscale, `Azure automation`, `Arc enabled servers`, `machine configuration`, update manager, `application insights` while maintaining key individual metrics with `~5* CSAT` (with no DSATs at all) and Avg.
+Delivered best-in class support and technical solutions (including custom `PowerShell` or `Python` scripts) for products and features in `Azure` Monitor enterprise team
+- Activity logs, metrics, `alerts`, action group, `log analytics`, autoscale, `Azure automation`, `Arc enabled servers`, `machine configuration`, update manager, `application insights`
+- Maintained key individual metrics with `~5* CSAT` (with no DSATs at all) and Avg.
 DTS (days to solutions) less than a week.

-Additionally, ideation and creation of solutions for global and local teams to improve collaboration.
+- Additionally, took initiatives, creating solutions for global and local teams to improve collaboration.
   - Impacting local team, created automation using `Power automate`, Approvals and Shifts app in Teams to track OOFs and leave planning.
   - `Impacting global team`, created an automation using `Logic app` to guide team members on best practices to follow in an Ava swarming channel.

 ### Software Developer at Hatch, Gurugram, India

 For, *1 Year 2 months, Sept 2018 to Oct 2019*

-Design, develop and deploy application programs for engineering systems using `.NET` and MS `Azure` related tools.
+Brainstorming, developing and deploying application programs for engineering systems (mechanical, civil etc.) in `.NET` and `Azure`.

-Create new `POCs` to test technologies or libraries; write `code for new features` and debugging exiting features; write tests to find, isolate and rectify issues; and report with progress to lead developer.
+Created new `POCs` to test technologies or libraries; wrote `code for new features` and debugged exiting features; wrote tests to find, isolate and rectify issues.

-- Leading POCs, design and development of a `micro-service` for
+- Lead POCs, design and development of a `micro-service` for
   - Converting documents (of format such as .docx, .xlsx, .pptx) to PDF
   - Signing engineering documents and drawings
 - Invited to Hatch Brisbane, AU office for 3 weeks to closely work with project lead to finish on design and development of core modules.
 - Partly designed and developed `web application and APIs` (both in .NET 4.7 and core) with followings
   - `Publish and subscribe` (pub-sub) based processing using `Azure event grid`.
   - Parallel processing or `Async implementation`
   - Using Azure key vault to store and fetch secret application settings.
 - Development of angular components and services with material design
 - Setup `CI CD` pipelines in `Azure DevOps`